cgaritac/cgaritac/README.md

 # 💫 About Me:
-I'm currently working on my on projects.<br>I'm looking to collaborate with other developers.<br>I'm currently learning python.<br>I'm open for jobs and new opportunities.
+I'm currently working on my on projects.<br>I'm looking to collaborate with other developers.<br>I'm open for jobs and new opportunities.

 ## 🌐 Socials: